danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 }
 ```

-Don't walk down this path!
-It makes your attribute dependencies point out and
-forces it to become aware that an IoC container exists.
-This in turn means that
-you can't make the attribute general and reusable.
+Don't do this!
+It makes your attribute dependencies point out and forces the attribute to be aware of an IoC container.
+This means that you can't make the attribute reusable.

 ### Option 3: Property injection (on attribute instances)

-I then tried injecting dependencies via instance properties.
-This means that
-you can set the property, but that the attribute has to resolve the dependencies
-by calling the IoC container in other cases:
+I tried injecting dependencies via instance properties.
+This means you can set the property, but the attribute has to resolve the dependencies by calling the IoC container:

 ```csharp
 public class AuthorizeClientAttribute : AuthorizationFilterAttribute